Narcissistic Personality Disorder

-Malignant Narcissism is a more extreme form of narcissism because it mixes in characteristics of other personality disorders, especially Antisocial Personality Disorder.
+“Malignant Narcissism” is a more extreme form of narcissism because it mixes in characteristics of other personality disorders, especially Antisocial Personality Disorder.
 Wikipedia defines it as follows:

 Malignant narcissism is a psychological syndrome comprising an extreme mix of narcissism, antisocial disorder, aggression and sadism.

-Someone with a full-blown Narcissistic Personality Disorder whose patterns are well entrenched usually is not treatable.
-NPDs may change as they age, and become less difficult to deal with, and even soften a bit, but their personality structure remains intact.
+Someone with a full-blown Narcissistic Personality Disorder with well-entrenched patterns usually is not treatable.
+NPDs may change as they age, become less challenging to deal with, and even soften, but their personality structure remains intact.

-Because they need a continuous feed of admiration, they must be linked to others.
-They also often cannot run their lives all that well because they don’t foresee the consequences of their actions, can’t think objectively, have low frustration tolerance, can’t regulate emotions, and as they age can feel empty and depressed.
+Because they need a continuous feed of admiration, they seek out others.
+They also often can’t run their lives well because they don’t foresee the consequences of their actions, can’t think objectively, have low frustration tolerance, and don’t regulate their emotions.

 What are the Causes?

 All of these factors can certainly play a role, but as is always the case, two children can be raised in the same circumstances and turn out differently.

-For all of us, it’s always a good idea to take a personal inventory and examine the balance between positive self regard and regard for others.
+For all of us, it’s always a good idea to take a personal inventory and examine the balance between positive self-regard and regard for others.
 Moving too far on either side of the scale is problematic.
 The aim is to:

 - Taking responsibility for yourself and your behavior.